 Sunrise to Sunset: STEM at the DOE National Labs (April 22)

 National Lab Earth Day was a collective celebration of energy and environmental research across the National Laboratory complex while demonstrating the commitment, excitement and importance of STEM with our local and national communities.
 This virtual ‘sunrise-to-sunset’ event began on the east coast and conclude on the west coast by highlighting all 17 DOE national laboratories through tours, activities, short talks, and panels designed to provide engaging experiences and promote the laboratory complex.
-A video recording will be shared here in the following days.
+Watch the event here!

 American-Made Virtual Earth Day Celebration (April 22)